 Topics You Can Teach with HealthCenter21

-HealthCenter21, offered by AES, has a curriculum with more than 850 hours of teaching materials that focus on a combination of foundational knowledge, technical skills, and soft skills needed for many careers in healthcare.
+In addition to the health science courses offered by iCEV, the HealthCenter21 curriculum features hundreds of hours of curriculum that focus on a combination of foundational knowledge, technical skills, and soft skills needed for many careers in healthcare.

-If you’re looking for a health science curriculum that helps teach soft skills, hit your standards, and can prepare your students for healthcare certifications, HealthCenter21 is an excellent choice.
+If you’re looking for a health science curriculum that helps teach soft skills, hit your standards, and can prepare your students for healthcare certifications, HealthCenter21 from iCEV is an excellent choice.

 2. Who Is the Intended Audience?